 The U.S. Army Corps of Engineers (USACE) conducted a comprehensive, years-long economic, engineering and environmental study of the project, which began construction in Feb.
 2018.
 The project is three years ahead of its original schedule with deepening through Blount Island anticipated to be complete by the end of 2022.

 The Jacksonville Harbor Deepening project is divided into four segments, contracts A-D, which make up the full length of the 13-mile federally authorized project.
 The current funding model covers the project’s first 11 miles (contracts A, B and C).

-Contract C will deepen an additional 3 miles to Blount Island and is entering the final design phase.
+Contract C will deepen an additional 3 miles to Blount Island and is expected to begin construction in fall 2020.

 HARBOR DEEPENING FACTS